 What is Ads.txt Plus?

-To put it simply, ads.txt is a decentralized application which leverages Ethereum testnet to supplement ads.txt.
+To put it simply, ads.txt is a decentralized application that leverages Ethereum testnet to supplement ads.txt.
 It is important to note that it’s not an alternative.

 Ads.txt plus has the simple UI to allow publishers to add sellers to the blockchain network and buyers, on the other hand, can search for respective sellers to see the updated ads.txt file.
 The files can be accessed programmatically through an API provided by the company.